visier/python-sdk/README.md

     properties = api_response.data

 # RESTResponseType
-# If you're having some problems with DTO format you can use this method to get raw response
+# If you need to work with raw data, you can use this method to get the raw response.
 rest_response = data_model_api.properties_without_preload_content(analytic_object_id)
 if rest_response.status == 200:
     properties = PropertiesDTO.from_json(rest_response.data.decode())